Rfldmr/RangkumIN-ai-research-assistant/README.md

 ## Overview

-RangkumIN is an AI-based research assistant that will help you simplify the research process for previous journals that you want to use.
+RangkumIN is an AI-based research assistant that will help you simplify the research process for previous journals you want to use.
+Built with Deepseek AI support, RangkumIN is a tool capable of performing various tasks that will simplify your research work.
+Combined with connections to various journal databases on arXiv, RangkumIN is ready to help you find journals relevant to your current research topic.

 ## Project Link